14 Jul 2022

 - When looking at faint objects such as stars, nebulae, the Milky Way and other galaxies it is important to allow your eyes to adapt to the dark so that you can achieve better night vision.

 - Allow 15 minutes for your eyes to become sensitive in the dark and remember not to look at your mobile phone or any other bright device when stargazing.

 - If you're using a star app on your phone, switch on the red night vision mode.

 Share your pictures

-This month's banner image is 'Deadvlei' taken by Stefan Liebermann and it is one of the shortlisted images from the Insight Investment Astronomy Photographer of the Year competition 2019.
+This month's banner image is 'Iceland Vortex' by Larryn Rae.
+It was one of the shortlisted images in the Astronomy Photographer of the Year competition.

 Do you have any images of the night sky?
 If so, why not share your photos via our Royal Observatory Astrophotography Facebook group.